 As with wind projects, biopower projects are excluded from entity caps.
 In addition, biopower equipment will be added to the NJREMI.
-In 2010, working with the EDA and industry, the Market Manager will evaluate which equipment to add, and will recommend and implement incentive enhancements.
+In 2010, working with the EDA and industry, the Market Manager will evaluate which equipment to add, and will recommend and implement incentive enhancements for inclusion in the 2011 Program Plan.